 We searched for Actinic Keratosis using Google and we clicked the image tab to find relevant images.

 We then clicked on one of the images.
-A larger image pops up with a respective link to the webiste and in the right corner there are similar/ related images.
+A larger image pops-up with a respective link to the website and in the right corner there are similar/ related images.

 We then clicked to the related website, Quality Dermatology – you then come to information related to Actinic Keratosis and the image is embedded in the informational text.

 The image is a Seborrheic Keratosis, a senile wart, which was confirmed by a board certified dermatologist.

 We then submitted the same image via Skin Image Search™

 What is Skin Image Search™ Can it be trusted?